unikraft/loupe/README.md

-# Loupe: Syscall Usage Analysis Tool
+# :mag: Loupe: Syscall Usage Analysis Tool

 Loupe is a tool designed to help you analyze the system call usage of your application.